BernieSumption/EasyDB/README.md

 **You want to use advanced SQLite features.** EasyDB does not currently support the following features.
 There's no reason why it can't, it just doesn't yet:
   - _WAL mode:_ SQLite supports single-writer-multiple-reader concurrency via [WAL mode](https://www.sqlite.org/wal.html).
 Adding this to EasyDB is a high priority but for now EasyDB offers [thread safety but no concurrency](#concurrency-and-transactions).
 In fairness this is already better than Core Data which has neither concurrency nor thread safety.
   - _Change notification:_ SQLite can [notify you](https://sqlite.org/c3ref/update_hook.html) when your database is updated by another process.
 It is easy for your app to notify itself when it writes to the database, but if other processes may write to the same database file and you want to respond to those changes immediately, use GRDB.
   - _custom builds:_ EasyDB uses the system-provided SQLite and you can not provide your own build, e.g. to use extensions like [SQLCipher](https://www.zetetic.net/sqlcipher/) or) [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index).
+  - _Full-text search_: You can use full text search with EasyDB by writing your own SQL to define FTS virtual tables, but EasyDB does not provide an API to help you.